Skip to main content

 • RUNLAYER_OAUTH_CALLBACK_URL - OAuth callback URL: https://your-platform.com/oauth/callback

-This allows your service to know its own public endpoint and construct URLs that route back through Runlayer’s infrastructure.
+This allows OAuth-aware services to know their deployment URL and build issuer or callback metadata.
 Backend Placeholder Replacement: Use $$DEPLOYMENT_URL (double dollar sign) as a placeholder in your YAML configuration.
-The backend replaces this at deployment time with your deployment’s actual public URL.
+The backend replaces this at deployment time with your deployment URL.
 Example:

 service: